Trump the Favourite Dog of Hogarth.

 The reference to the various moulds ....
 Joseph Wilton is instructive.
 This might have include moulds etc purchased at the posthumous Roubiliac sale at St Martin's Lane in May of 1762.

-Harris was still trading at the Strand address in 1794
+His partner and successor Harris was still trading from the Strand address in 1794

 Richard Parker specialized in making casts.
 There was a set